About | Disclaimer | Webmaster

 2.1.
 GetSystemTimeAsFileTime API

-The GetSystemTimeAsFileTime API provides access to the system's real-time clock (RTC).
+The GetSystemTimeAsFileTime API provides access to the system time in file time format.
 It is stated as

 void WINAPI GetSystemTimeAsFileTime(OUT LPFILETIME lpSystemTimeAsFileTime);